wix-incubator/wix-animations/src/components/Animator/README.md

-# Animator Component

-> Basically all the animations you need in one component

-## Properties

-# Props of Animator Component
 | propName | propType | defaultValue | Valid Values | description |
 |----------|----------|--------------|-------------|-----|
 | timing | string | large | micro, small, medium, large | Sets the duration |